wwszola/VXTool/README.md

 #### Based on PyGame.
 Recording uses system call `ffmpeg` for stitching frames into video, but it's not needed for rendering.

+Buffer.advance

+drawing

+Now:
+Main spawns App, which spawns TextRender and Callback App gathers events and sends it to Callback
+Dots sit on Callback
+Buffers(collection of dots) are sent into TextRender draw

+After:
+TextRender has internal StaticBuffer.
+Callback submits a diff to the queue, TextRender applies the diff and renders next surface when needed.
+App gathers events every real frame, while displaying last available TextRender surface Callback chooses to wait or not for new InputFrame.
+TextRender reads the fontname from settings
+Main spawns App and Callback
+KeyState sitting on App.
+Callback accessing

+Mouse
+screen_to_grid

+Profile:
+- dot and buffer operations

+TODO:
+- logging, test and measure performance
+- allow for adding multiple widgets
+- document and test sync variants
+- handle mouse events
 TODO:
 - Position as (pygame.math.Vector2)
 - Loading png tilesets